scoutscathedralevolcan/improved-journey-jekyll-test/_posts/2016-11-14-the-organe-and-the-apple.markdown

 title: The organe and the apple
 modal-id: 5
 date: 2016-11-14
-img: startup-framework.png
+img: /img/portfolio/startup-framework.png
-thumbnail: startup-framework-thumbnail.png
+thumbnail: /img/portfolio/startup-framework-thumbnail.png
-description: A story about benefits of apples
+excerpt: A story about benefits of apples

 ---